chcly/MockVM/README.md

       -m print the module path and exit.
 ```

-* -l Links a shared library into the file so that exported symbols become callable in the assembly.
+* -l Links a shared library into the file.
+* -m Displays the location of the shared library folder.
 * -d Is used in the tests to prevent full path names from being reported, which would cause them to fail.
-* -m Displays the shared library folder.
-It is located relative to the executables in a folder called lib.

 ## Syntax